Concordium/concordium.github.io/source/mainnet/smart-contracts/onboarding-guide-solana-developers/faq.rst

 .. dropdown::  Is there a smart contract size limit when deploying a contract on-chain?

     Yes.
 The module (`.wasm` file) size limit is 64kB for V0 contracts and 512kB for V1 contracts.
-    Concordium chose a much higher limit compared to the Ethereum chain.
-    Smart contract developers can deploy large-scale protocols on Concordium without splitting them into small smart contract pieces which is a common annoyance encountered on Ethereum.

 .. dropdown::  What is the `owner` of a smart contract instance on Concordium?